 A cross effect analysis has been carried out in line with the CDM Guideline for the Consideration of Interactive Effects for the Application of Multiple CDM Methodologies for a Programme of Activities (Version 01.0 - EB 68, Annex 3).
 The analysis has proven that there are no cross-effects whatsoever in the combination of the two methodologies as outlined in paragraph 13 of the Guideline for the Consideration of Interactive Effects for the Application of Multiple CDM Methodologies for a Programme of Activities (Version 01.0 - EB 68, Annex 3).
-The analysis has proven that there are no cross-effects whatsoever in the consideration of Interactive Effects for the Application of Multiple CDM Methodologies for a Programme of Activities (Version 01.0 - EB 68, Annex 3).
 The analysis is shown in Table 4 below: